A Practical Algorithm with Performance Guarantees for the Art Gallery Problem: Iterative Algorithm

 \subsection{Correctness}

 In this paragraph, we prove Theorem~\ref{thm:iterative}.
 To be precise, we use the normal split protocol, the normal IP protocol, the normal granularity update protocol, and no critical witnesses.
-(Note with small modifications, we can use the accelerated granularity update protocol and the delayed critical witness protocol and still show performance guarantees.)

 The proof is divided into three parts.
-First, we show that the algorithm is reliable.
+First, we show that the algorithm is reliable (even if the input polygon is not \visionstable, the reported result is correct).
 Second, we show that the algorithm makes progress in each step.
 Third, we will show an upper bound on the total number of iterations.

-\paragraph{Reliability.} We prove reliability in the same way that we proved it for the one-shot algorithm.
+\paragraph*{Reliability.} We prove reliability in the same way that we proved it for the one-shot algorithm.
 For the benefit of the reader, we repeat the argument.
 We show that if all guards $G$ found by the integer program are point-guards and all face-witnesses are seen, then the algorithm indeed returned the optimal solution.
 Here, we are not assuming that $P$ is \visionstable.
 As $G$ guards the entire polygon it holds that $|G|\geq \opt$.
 Let us now consider a set $F$ of point-guards of optimal size.
 For every $p\in F$, we denote by $\face(p)$ the face of the arrangement~\A that contains~$p$.
 For some finite set $S \subseteq P$, we denote by $\face(S) = \{\face(p): p \in S\}$.
 Note that $\face(F)$ sees all vertex-witnesses.
 It may be that there is one or several face-witnesses~$w$ that require several faces of $\face(F)$ to be completely guarded.
 Such a face-witness~$w$, would be counted as unseen face-witness.
 Still the normal IP could use exactly those face-guards $\face(F)$.
 As the normal IP computed a set of point guards~$G$, it implies $|G| < \opt + 1$.
 Note that $\eps ( |G| + |W|) < 1$, by definition of~$\eps$.
 Thus, if the normal IP returns a solution using point-guards only and all face-witnesses are seen, we have~$|G| = \opt$.
 This shows that the algorithm is reliable.